timb-103/timb-103/README.md

 ---

-I'm the founder and sole developer of a social media management platform called [Pallyy](https://pallyy.com) which I've been working on for the last 3.5 years.
-It started as a side project but has now grown to a point it's my day job, and main focus.
+I'm the founder and sole developer of a social media management platform called **[Pallyy](https://pallyy.com)** which I've been working on for the last 3.5 years.

+Pallyy started as a side project but has now grown to a point it's my day job, and main focus.
 I manage a few other small SaaS platforms, and constantly work on building new and exciting things.

 I love working with @nuxtjs & @mongoDB for all my new projects.

-Here's a list of my current projects:
+Here's a list of what I'm working on now:

 - [Pallyy](https://pallyy.com), a social media management platform
 - [Thread Creator](https://threadcreator.com), a Twitter scheduling tool